 User - A user is defined as a human being.
 Although the concept of a user can be extended to include machines, networks, or intelligent autonomous agents.

 The ANSI RBAC reference model is defined in terms of four model components Core RBAC, Hierarchical RBAC, Static Separation of Duty Relations, and Dynamic Separation of Duty Relations.
-The RBAC reference model that contains all the four model components is show in Figure A.
+The RBAC reference model that contains all the four model components is show in Figure 3.

-Figure 3: Role based access control model
+Figure 10.2.1.1-1: Role based access control model